awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

 1. **ABAP System Central Services \(ASCS\) Server and Primary Application Server \(PAS\)**\.
 Enter the deployment settings for your instance\.
    + **Instance details**\.
      + Under **Instance sizing**, choose whether to use **AWS/Marketplace/Community images** or **Bring your own images \(BYOI\)**\.
        + **Operating System**\.
 Select a supported operating system version for the ASCS and PAS instances\.
-For a complete list of operating system versions supported for ASCS, see [Supported operating system versions for SAP deployments](launch-wizard-sap-versions.md#launch-wizard-sap-ascs-support-os)\.
+For a complete list of operating system versions supported for ASCS, see [Operating systems](launch-wizard-sap-versions.md#launch-wizard-sap-ascs-support-os)\.
        + **AMI ID**\.
 For BYOI, select the AMI that you want to use from the dropdown\.
      + **Host name**\.
 Enter the host name for the EC2 instances\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
 Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see [Recover Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) in the Amazon EC2 User Guide\.